Greenock Academy: Comprehensive

 The primary department was abolished in 1976 and the lower door handles and alphabet tiles still remained into the years as a secondary school.
 The Madeira Street campus remained open through into the new millennium as Greenock Academy clocked up its 150th year in 2005.
 Three years later, the school was named as the best non-denominational school in Scotland and still remained within the top 10% of Scottish secondary schools long after the announcement.
 The disrepair of the ageing building overthrew the academic performance of the academy and in 2011 the school prepared to close after 156 years in service.
 The Greenock Academy and Gourock High School merged into a new school in the Bayhill area of Gourock.
 The new school, on the site previously occupied by St Columba's High School, Gourock, is known as Clydeview Academy and opened in 2011.

 Waterloo Road

 On 27 October 2011, the BBC announced that they had selected the Madeira Street building of Greenock Academy to film a new series of the TV drama Waterloo Road, following the production's move up north to nearby Glasgow.
 The site was leased from Inverclyde Council.
 On 2 April 2014, it was announced that the 10th series of Waterloo Road was to be the last as the BBC "believe it has reached the end of its lifecycle".
 Filming concluded on the set in August 2014.

+Demolition

+On 4 April 2015, the final stage in the school's history was brought forth as the demolition of the Madeira Street building was announced as being scheduled in September 2015, at an estimated cost of £164,000, following the end of filming used in the then anticipated date of May 2014.
+However, plans for demolition appeared to be brought forward as work began flattening the former school in February 2015.
+The council sold the site for redevelopment; the Glenpark Early Learning Centre was constructed at the top of the site and completed in 2018.